Navigating the toy aisle

 Double standards

 Thankfully, parents are increasingly open when it comes to choosing toys for their sons.
-Christina D’Alesio and Bruno Tremblay, the parents of two-year-old Matteo and four-month-old Adamo, gave their eldest a doll to prepare him for the birth of his little brother.
+Christina D’Alesio and Bruno Tremblay, the parents of 2-year-old Matteo and 4-month-old Adamo, gave their eldest a doll to prepare him for the birth of his little brother.
 They also bought him a play kitchen.
 “Sometimes he pretends to cook meals, but he still prefers playing with his toy cars and building blocks,” they say.

 Like girls, boys benefit from being exposed to different experiences.
 “A big part of a little boy’s life is spent at home, in a domestic environment, but stereotypically masculine toys don’t prepare them for taking care of a younger sibling or sharing household chores,” says Dr. Descarries.
 “Playing with dolls can help them develop empathy and encourage them to think about others.
 These skills are essential regardless of gender.”